erjjones/erjjones.github.com/_posts/2012-03-08-How-I-built-my-blog-in-one-day.markdown

 	  <p>...<i>more on Jekyll a bit later</i></p>
 	  <hr>
 	  <h2>Twitter Bootstrap</h2>
 	  <p>Love it or hate it Twitter Bootstrap is undeniably one of the best web frameworks out on the web.
-I used Twitter Bootstrap to style my blog site because it is is free, already packaged up and ready to go, well documented, it looks good, and it has everything that I needed.</p>
+I used Twitter Bootstrap to style my blog site because it is free, already packaged up and ready to go, well documented, it looks good, and it has everything that I needed.</p>
 	  <br/>
 	  <blockquote>
 		<p>When normal sense makes good sense, seek no other sense.</p>